samsoedien/project-luth/README.md

 TODO:

 - Implement next-intl internationalization when a stable version is released taht solves the current issues with turbopack and app router.
 Momentarily on version 3.10.0 and Next 14.1.0 a custom locale switch does not pick up translations and HMR is slow with turbo experimental enabled.
+- Configure module federation on common package when next app router support is stable.

 FIXME: